syne-tune/syne-tune/README.md

 )
 ```

-Note that SageMakerTune code is sent with the SageMaker Framework so that the `import syne_tune.report`
+Note that Syne Tune code is sent with the SageMaker Framework so that the `import syne_tune.report`
- that imports the reporter works when executing the training script, as such there is no need to install SageMaker Tune
+ that imports the reporter works when executing the training script, as such there is no need to install Syne Tune
  in the docker image of the SageMaker Framework.

 In addition, users can decide to run the tuning loop on a remote instance.
 This is helpful to avoid the need of letting